nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

    - If there are duplicate names in the involved list, a message indicating that there are duplicates is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
 5. The `ActivityCreateCommand` object updates the cost and cost list by invoking the `ActivityCreateCommand#updateCostAndCostList` method.
-6. The`ActivityDeleteCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
+6. The`ActivityCreateCommand#run` method invokes the `Manager#getProfile` method to retrieve the `Profile` object which stores the list of sessions.
 7. Then, `Profile#getSession` method is called to retrieve the `Session` object which the activity that the user wishes to delete is stored in.
     - If the session does not exist, a message indicating that there is no such session is printed using `TextUi#printlnMessage` and control is given back to `SplitLah`.
     - Else, the `Session` object that the activity is stored in is returned.